fprimex/junonia/README.md

 ## Additonal examples layouts and invocation options

-See the [examples](https://github.com/fprimex/junonia/tree/master/examples) directory to see how you can use Junonia to parse arguments from either a program argument spec defined in a tree-like format, or from Markdown documentation for each command.
+See the [examples](https://github.com/fprimex/junonia/tree/master/examples) directory to see how you can use junonia to parse arguments from either a program argument spec defined in a tree-like format, or from Markdown documentation for each command.

 ## Junonia utilities and functions